 The Marine Life Library is home to thousands of maps depicting populations of individual species of fish, birds and marine mammals along the East Coast.
-The maps were created by the development.

-The Mid-Atlantic ports are some of the busiest in the nation's seaport network, which unloads \$3.8 billion in goods each day.
+The maps were created by the of the busiest in the nation's seaport network, which unloads \$3.8 billion in goods each day.